Table of contents

 Art and Us Programme

 Art and Us is a 3-year programme, which promotes creativity and accessibility for children aged 5+ with complex needs.
-Supported by the Paul Hamlyn Foundation and Milton Keynes Community Foundation, Art and Us allows children to express themselves as well as incorporating a family approach to art.
+Supported by the Paul Hamlyn Foundation and Milton Keynes Community Foundation, Art and Us allows children to express themselves.
+In addition, the programme incorporates a family approach to art too.

-The Art and Us programme was shortlisted at the Fantastic for Families Awards 2019 and given recognition for their family-friendly and inclusive arts programme.
+The Art and Us programme was shortlisted at the Fantastic for Families Awards 2019.
+Furthermore, MK Gallery given recognition for their family-friendly and inclusive arts programme.

-Art and Us is aimed at families who feel that their children are unable to access art programmes through mainstream due to their needs.
+Art and Us is aimed at families who feel that their children are unable to access art programmes through mainstream.
 The programme offers a more bespoke scenario, however, still offers the same opportunities as the mainstream programmes.

-Bethany Mitchell, MK Gallery’s Curator of Inclusion and winner of a Marsh Award for Excellence in Gallery Education launched the Art and Us Programme.
-Bethany explains that the programme improves access to culture as well as allowing shaping in a different environment.
+MK Gallery’s Curator of Inclusion at MK Gallery, and winner of a Marsh Award for Excellence in Gallery Education.
+Bethany Mitchell launched the Art and Us Programme.
+She explains that the programme improves access to culture as well as allowing shaping in a different environment.
 Bethany elaborates that the programme allows for flexibility as well as being responsive to the families, reflecting in action.

 Bethany identifies the need for exploration through art and allowing a more fluid response.
 Likewise, she discusses how there are no expectations with the sessions as it is more about the experience, a journey.
 It is a place where people meet people and incorporate life’s experiences, working together as a family.

-It is clear that Bethany is passionate about inclusive arts and expresses how the Art and Us programme has brought her so much warmth and is a joy to be a part of.
+It is clear that Bethany is passionate about inclusive arts.
+She expresses how the programme has brought her so much warmth, a joy to be a part of.

-Before attending the session, families are e-mailed an Art and Us information form, which is downloadable and guarantees that the children’s needs are met.
+Before attending the session, families are e-mailed an Art and Us information form.
+Above all, the information is downloadable and guarantees that the children’s needs are met.
 The information form is used to gather information on: